pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - ``--sum-file``
       - Specifies a whitespace delimitated file of GWAS summary statistics.
 In this analysis, columns of SNP coordinates and p-values are needed.
     * - ``--saved-ref``
-      - Specifies the directory of genotypes of reference population in KGGSEE object format, which is saved by the ``--keep-ref`` flag in the first tutorial.
+      - Specifies the directory of the genotypes of the reference population in KGGSEE object format, which is saved by the ``--keep-ref`` flag in the first tutorial.
     * - ``--expression-file``
-      - Specifies a gene expression file that contains means and standard errors of gene expressions in multiple tissues/cell types.
+      - Specifies a gene expression file that contains means and standard errors of gene expressions for tissues/cell types.
 Here ``GTEx_v8_TMM.gene.meanSE.txt`` is for gene-level DESE.
 Try ``GTEx_v8_TMM.transcript.meanSE.txt`` for transcript-level DESE.
     * - ``--gene-condi``
       - Triggers the DESE analysis.
     * - ``--out``
-      - Specifies the prefix of output files.
+      - Specifies the prefix of the output files.

 Output files